steveklabnik/turbolinks_test/README.md

 figure it out.
 But having actual measurements beats complaining about shit on Twitter any day.

+### all the assets branch

+This has BCX's Javascript and CSS files.

 ## To run it:

 ```